KseniaSOS/iq-kids/README.md

 * ### Programs

-  * This section shows the user three programs, which differ in age, pricing and date of the events.
+  * This section shows the user three programs, which differ in age, pricing and event dates.
   * This section will be updated as these dates or pricing change to keep the user up to date.

 ![Programs image](assets/readme-images/programs.png)

 * ### Sign Up Form

-  * On the page with the form, the user can leave a request to sign up the event.
+  * On this page the user can leave a request to sign up for an event.
   * The form consists of 5 input fields.
-The user needs to enter his own and the child's data.
-User also need to choose which group he wants to be in.
+The user needs to enter both his own and the child's data.
+In addition, the user also needs to choose which group he wants to be in.

 ![Sign up image](assets/readme-images/signup_form.png)